 Up to a total of $10,000 given as four annual installments of $2,500 for a student attending a 4-year school or $5,000 given as two annual installments of $2,500 for a student attending a 2-year school.
 Applicants must be a 2023 senior at West Forsyth High School who demonstrates the same qualities as Coach Murph: good character, hard work, leadership, and the ability to overcome challenges while a leader on the field of play, in the classroom, and in the community.
 Preference is given to applicants with unmet financial needs in paying for their degree and applicants who have a connection to Coach Murph.

 Up to $2,000 for a 2023 graduate of West Forsyth, Reagan, or North Davidson High School.
 Applicants must plan to attend a 2-year or 4-year program of study leading to a degree or certification in any trade, technical, or vocational field with a clear career pathway.

 Up to $2,500 for a graduate from West Forsyth High School from the class of 2021 or earlier.
 The applicant must have demonstrated financial need and a commitment to pursue a credential for advancement in a chosen career.

-Up to $1,000 for a 2022 graduating senior from Forbush High School seeking a degree or certificate related to a career in electronics, welding or construction; the student may be enrolled either full-time or part-time and demonstrate good character and ambition.
+Up to $1,000 for 2023 a graduating senior from Forbush High School seeking a degree or certificate related to a career in electronics, welding, or construction.

 Up to $2,500 for two high school graduates who are residents of Forsyth County and seeking a degree or credential in the healthcare field.
 Both graduating seniors or adult students may apply.